snapdao/btcsnap/packages/snap/README.md

 ### Test

-For run all tests run the following command:
+Running all test cases by running following command
 ```
 yarn test
 ```

 ## Live Example

-If you would like to use this snap on your dapp, you can follow the code on [here](https://github.com/KeystoneHQ/btcsnap/tree/master/packages/example)
+If you would like to use this snap in your dapp, you can follow the code [here](https://github.com/KeystoneHQ/btcsnap/tree/master/packages/example)